 <?xml version="1.0" encoding="utf-8" standalone="yes"?><rss version="2.0" xmlns:atom="http://www.w3.org/2005/Atom"><channel><title>Tech Pills</title><link>https://txt.felipe.cloud/</link><description>Recent content on Tech Pills</description><generator>Hugo</generator><language>en</language><lastBuildDate>Wed, 23 Apr 2025 00:00:00 +0000</lastBuildDate><atom:link href="https://txt.felipe.cloud/index.xml" rel="self" type="application/rss+xml"/><item><title>AWS Container Orchestration in 2025: ECS vs EKS - Beyond the Basics</title><link>https://txt.felipe.cloud/posts/16-eks-vs-ecs-2025/</link><pubDate>Wed, 23 Apr 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/16-eks-vs-ecs-2025/</guid><description>&lt;h3 id="were-moving-to-containers-but-should-we-use-ecs-or-eks">&amp;ldquo;We&amp;rsquo;re moving to containers, but should we use ECS or EKS?&amp;rdquo;&lt;/h3>

-&lt;p>It&amp;rsquo;s the question I&amp;rsquo;ve been asked at least a hundred times in the past year.
-And in 2025, with both services more mature than ever, the answer isn&amp;rsquo;t as straightforward as some blog posts might suggest.&lt;/p>
+&lt;p>I&amp;rsquo;ve been asked this at least a hundred times in the past year.
+And in 2025, with both services more mature than ever, there still isn&amp;rsquo;t a clean universal answer.&lt;/p>

-&lt;p>After helping dozens of companies make this decision (and sometimes reverse it), I&amp;rsquo;ve developed a nuanced perspective that goes beyond the usual &amp;ldquo;ECS is simpler, EKS is more powerful&amp;rdquo; oversimplification.&lt;/p></description></item><item><title>Multimodal AI: When Text-Only LLMs Aren't Enough</title><link>https://txt.felipe.cloud/posts/14-multimodal-ai/</link><pubDate>Tue, 15 Apr 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/14-multimodal-ai/</guid><description>&lt;h3 id="can-you-tell-me-whats-wrong-with-this-circuit-diagram">&amp;ldquo;Can you tell me what&amp;rsquo;s wrong with this circuit diagram?&amp;rdquo;&lt;/h3>
+&lt;p>After helping dozens of companies make this call (and sometimes reverse it), I&amp;rsquo;ve stopped giving the &amp;ldquo;ECS is simpler, EKS is more powerful&amp;rdquo; shortcut.
+It&amp;rsquo;s not wrong.
+It&amp;rsquo;s just not enough.&lt;/p></description></item><item><title>Multimodal AI: When Text-Only LLMs Aren't Enough</title><link>https://txt.felipe.cloud/posts/14-multimodal-ai/</link><pubDate>Tue, 15 Apr 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/14-multimodal-ai/</guid><description>&lt;h3 id="can-you-tell-me-whats-wrong-with-this-circuit-diagram">&amp;ldquo;Can you tell me what&amp;rsquo;s wrong with this circuit diagram?&amp;rdquo;&lt;/h3>

 &lt;img src="https://txt.felipe.cloud/images/circuit.gif" alt="circuit diagram">&lt;p>I sent this message to ChatGPT along with a photo of a circuit board I was troubleshooting.
 The response? &amp;ldquo;I&amp;rsquo;m sorry, but I can&amp;rsquo;t see any images you&amp;rsquo;ve shared.&amp;rdquo;&lt;/p>